paradime-io/social-media-data-modeling-challenge/README.md

   - For example, for compensation: Kaggle provided inconsistent salary bins, while SO used an open input box for participants to enter salary details.
 I opted to clean up the manual entries and converted the numerics into categorical salary bins
   - The job title inconsistencies and ambiguous stratification of roles also required some intensive cleaning.
 For instance, Kaggle's survey grouped 'Machine Learning Engineer' and 'MLOps Engineer' as one category and 'Data Scientist' as another, while SO grouped 'Data Scientist' and 'Machine Learning' together.
 Since these two surveys served as the basis of the topics I'm interested in exploring, it took time to look into the data to decide how best to treat it.
   - Since these were survey questions, there were many questions where participants were allowed to select multiple answers.
 During cleaning, I had to wrangle these fields into an array and split them.
+  - I also manually filled in some custom data roles and keywords to maximize post retreival when matching keywords, but they were mostly filtered out upon consolidating the topics to align with the survey topics.

 - For Hacker News (HN), I aimed to narrow down stories and job posts relevant to tech readers and job seekers.
 Using the cleaned topics from Kaggle and SO, I identified matching topics and extracted posts that aligned with the interests of tech professionals.
 To guage the feelings towards these topics, I used sentiment analysis to explore the posts with related keywords.